gjedeer/tuntox/README.md

 Tuntox is a single binary which may run in client mode or server mode.
 As a rule of thumb, run the server on the remote machine you want to access and the client on your local computer from which you want to access the server.

 **Tuntox is in early work in progress stage**.
 It won't kill your goats but it may segfault, leak memory or have security issues (although I tried to make it rather secure).
-It won't be as fast as it could be because of the tremendous amount of debug output.

 If you don't know what Tox is - it's an instant messenger protocol which is fully P2P, supports audio/video calls and file transfers.
-Unlike Skype it's fully open and unlike, say, XMPP - the calls and file transfers actually work.
-Go download a client from http://utox.org/ or read more at https://tox.chat/
+Unlike Skype it's fully open and unlike, say, XMPP - the calls and file transfers actually work P2P.
+Check out https://tox.chat/ and download a client when you have a chance.

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/5690/badge.svg)](https://scan.coverity.com/projects/5690) [![Travis Build Status](https://travis-ci.org/gjedeer/tuntox.svg?branch=master)](https://travis-ci.org/gjedeer/tuntox)

 ## Binary

 Get the binaries from Releases tab on github.
 Just download the correct file for your architecture, execute chmod +x and you're done.
-The binaries are signed with my PGP key, [11C1 B15A 5D5D D662 E469 928A EBDA 6B97 4ED3 D2B7](https://keybase.io/gdr).
+The binaries are signed with my PGP key, [11C1 B15A 5D5D D662 E469 928A EBDA 6B97 4ED3 D2B7](https://keys.openpgp.org/search?q=11C1B15A5D5DD662E469928AEBDA6B974ED3D2B7).

 If you miss the times when men wrote their own device drivers, see BUILD.md.